eskayML/breast_cancer/readME.md

 [DOWNLOAD ON KAGGLE](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)

 ## Features
+Here contains all the features that were used in training the model

 #### radius_mean
 The mean distance from the center to points on the perimeter of the tumor.